Ojared1120/Data_Science_2023/Module_6_Challenge/README.md

 2. **Ideal Weather Conditions**: The DataFrame is narrowed down to find cities with ideal weather conditions.
 3. **Hotel Search**: For each city, the Geoapify API is used to find the first hotel within 10,000 meters of the coordinates.
 4. **Map with Hotels**: A map displaying hotels in the ideal cities, including hotel names and countries in the hover text.

-## Hints and Considerations

-- The city data is based on random coordinates and different query times, leading to unique outputs.
-- Critical thinking is applied to understand the use of `citipy` and the OpenWeatherMap API.
-- Linear regression analysis is conducted thoughtfully, considering geographical diversity.

-## Submission

-The completed assignment is submitted through the provided GitHub repository URL.